Saturday 13 July 1940

 |A New York Times map comparing Hitler's conquests with Napoleon's.|

-Holocaust: Taking an unusual and successful route to escape Nazi repression, 40 Jewish refugees arrive in San Francisco on the Tatsuta Maru.
+Holocaust: Taking an unusual and successful route to escape German repression, 40 Jewish refugees arrive in San Francisco on the Tatsuta Maru.

 Luxembourg: German teacher Damian Kratzenberg, a professor at the Athénée de Luxembourg, organizes the Volksdeutsche Bewegung (VdB) in Luxembourg City.
-Its mission is to foster Naziism in the populace.
-The organization uses the standard Nazi phrase Heim ins Reich (roughly, ""Back into the Fatherland").
+Its mission is to foster Hitlerism in the populace.
+The organization uses the standard German phrase Heim ins Reich (roughly, ""Back into the Fatherland").

 Italian Homefront: The fascist regime receives reports that some Italians are not taking the war sufficiently seriously and are using the blackouts as an excuse for romantic endeavors that are not designed to aid the war effort.
 They begin issuing regulations banning certain such activities.